Explore the arts

 Festivals and events

 Each summer, Cobble Hill celebrates Music in the Park, and Ladysmith hosts Arts on the Avenue.
+For the more adventurous, Windfest at Nitinah Lake features Vancouver Island’s only kiteboarding and music festival.
 The Koksilah Music Festival brings an eclectic range of performers to South Cowichan in September.
 And during the holiday season, people travel from far and wide to see the Ladysmith Festival of Lights.

 Want more info on festivals, events and entertainment venues?